-For an explanation on the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the WTO principles in the Technical Barriers to Trade (TBT) see the following URL: Foreword - Supplementary information
+For an explanation of the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT), see www.iso.org/iso/foreword.html.

-The committee responsible for this document is ISO/TC 68, Financial services, Subcommittee SC 2, Security.
+This document was prepared by Technical Committee ISO/TC 68, Financial services, Subcommittee SC 2, Financial services, security.

-This third edition cancels and replaces the second edition (ISO 13491-2:2005), which has been technically revised.
+This fifth edition cancels and replaces the fourth edition (ISO 13491-2:2017), which has been technically revised.